benjaminang06/Benjamin_Portfolio/README.md

 ### [Project 8: 8-Puzzle Algorithm Solver](https://github.com/benjaminang06/8-Puzzle)

-**Objective:** Implemented various search algorithms to find the solution for the 8-puzzle problem, demonstrating algorithm efficiency and optimization.
+**Description:** Implemented various search algorithms to find the solution for the 8-puzzle problem, demonstrating algorithm efficiency and optimization.

 **Key Results:** Developed functions that efficiently navigate from any given initial state to the goal state, showcasing different search strategy strengths.